Funded early education for two, three and four year olds

 - in providing the Services, have in place and comply with its privacy and security policy relating to the privacy and security of the Council Data, such policy to include measures equal to or broadly comparable with the relevant provisions of the Council's Data in Transit Policy.
 The Service Provider shall provide a copy of its privacy and security policy to the Council upon request and wherever such policy is updated by the Service Provider from time to time and shall take into account any comments the Council has on such policy.

-The Council has provided the list below and the Service Provider shall only process Personal Data in accordance with this clause;
+The Council has completed the list below and the Service Provider shall only process Personal Data in accordance with this clause;

 Category of data - Name, age, DOB, Address, Family Composition, Medical Information, GP address, School, Education reports, Child Looked After placement history, Legal Status, Child Protection History, Behaviour, Interests and Strengths, Allegations/Complaints, Risk Assessments, Placement History.
 Equalities data will also be collected to monitor the new service against the protected characteristics, age, disability, race.
 Key contacts information for Looked After Children At times Special Data such as Ethnic Origin and Health details may need to be shared.
 In some instances, sensitive data regarding safeguarding concerns may need to be shared.